New York Yankees

 For thirty-five years the Yankees kept this promise.
 But in 1976 the Yankees named Thurman Munson the new team captain.
 The catcher rewarded the Yankees by leading them to the American League title and winning the MVP award.
-Munson's career also ended tragically, though as he died in a plane crash in 1979.
-Three years later the Yankees named a new captain, as third basemen Graig Nettles took over the role.
+Munson's career also ended tragically, though, as he died in a plane crash in 1979.
+Three years later, the Yankees named a new captain, as third basemen Graig Nettles took over the role.
 Nettles would only get in two years on the job before being traded to the San Diego Padres.
 1986 saw the first co-captains in Willie Randolph and Ron Guidry.
-The teammates were the last remaining members of the late 70s championship teams.
+The teammates were the last remaining members of the late 1970s championship teams.
 They both held the position until 1989, when Guidry retired and Randolph signed with the Los Angeles Dodgers as a free agent.
 After going without a captain for the 1990 season, the club named Don Mattingly captain.
-The announcement came shortly after he signed a five year deal through the 1995 season.
+The announcement came shortly after he signed a five-year deal through the 1995 season.
 After that season Mattingly stepped down from the position and retired.
-It would be seven years before the Yankees named a new captain.
-In 2003 shortstop Derek Jeter was named the new captain of the Yankees.
-As of the 2010 season Jeter still holds the position.

 The Yankees famous uniform design features a white and navy pinstripe combo for home games and gray jerseys with New York written on the chest for road games.
 The hat for both road and home games is navy blue with a white interlocking NY.
+The Yankees have retired 17 uniform numbers.
+Those numbers are displayed in Monument Park.
 For more information see New York Yankees uniforms.